australiangreens/agvrules/docs/constitution/schedule-06-state-council-elections.md

         <subclause-letters>

-        1.  in odd years—seven for a standard term;

-        2.  in even years—eight for a standard term; and
+        1.  seven for a standard term; and

-        3.  any casual vacancies for a term that continues beyond 30 June of that year that:
+        2.  any casual vacancies for a term that continues beyond 30 June of that year that:

             1.  exist immediately before the opening of the